 Ficus inflorescences consist of white flowers developing in early springtime that can vary in size.
 This period will last up to several weeks and will from berries if pollination is successful.
 Unfortunately, all Ficus are highly unlikely to flower if grown domestically, due to the incorrect environmental conditions found in a typical home.

 Repot every two years in the spring, using either a 'Houseplant' or 'Bonsai' labelled compost and the ORIGINAL container.
-Hydrate the plant 24hrs before the tinkering with the roots and remove the specimen from its pot afterwards.
+Hydrate the plant 24hrs before tinkering with the roots and remove the specimen from its pot afterwards.
 Reduce the rootball by a third with a clean pair of scissors to keep the plant within its desired size.
 Add a layer of the compost in the pot's centre and rest the specimen onto the new soil.
 Fill the gap between the roots and pot with some further compost, gently tapping either side to remove any air pockets.
 For those that have signs of root rot, click on this link to learn more about this issue.

 Keep an eye out for mealybugs, spider mites, scale, thrips & whitefly that'll locate themselves in the cubbyholes and undersides of the leaves.
 Common diseases associated with Ficus Bonsai are root rot, leaf-spot disease, botrytis, rust, powdery mildew & southern blight - click here to learn more about these issues.

 This plant is classified as poisonous; if parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.
 Its sap, which is predominately used to seal its wound from infection, can also cause dermatitis and skin allergy to sensitive individuals.